All Episodes

 But doctors will find a way.

-Well, Tom, I gotta run here.
+Well, Tom, I got to run here.

-I just again noticed the clock.
+I just, again, noticed the clock.

 I'm a little long.